-The kids are just going to love making these simple Feta cheese scones.
-They can have all sorts of fun kneading the dough, measuring out the ingredients and sieving the flour.
-The cheese in this recipe isn’t too strong in flavour either so the kids are going to love munching on their creations.
-Serve with a spread of butter or fill with ham for a lunch time snack.
-Our mummy blogger, Anneliese made these Feta cheese scones as part of her goodtoknow blog Mummy’s Little Helpers.
+Learn how to make these delicious and easy feta cheese scones in no time.
+The kids are just going to love helping you make these simple Feta cheese scones - they can have all sorts of fun kneading the dough, measuring out the ingredients and sieving the flour.
+The cheese in this recipe isn't too strong in flavour either so the kids are going to love munching on their creations.
+Serve warm with a spread of butter or leave to cool and fill with ham for a lunch time snack.
+This recipe makes 10 scones and will take only 20 mins to make and 20 mins to cook.
+Our mummy blogger, Anneliese made these Feta cheese scones as part of her GoodtoKnow blog Mummy's Little Helpers.

 - 275g self-raising flour

 - ½tsp salt

 - 80g Feta cheese

 - 150ml milk, plus a little extra for glazing

 - 4 spring onions (optional)

 - 10g of finely grated cheese, to sprinkle over the top of the scones, if desired